Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Added UI rescaling (proper 1080p and maybe 4k support)
     * Changed all SteamID() calls to SteamID64(), as recommended by GMod wiki
     * Fixed bots always joining as zombies after one of them was killed
+    * Fixed last human warning failing on new player

 Changes from v1.11 Fix 4 -> v1.11 Fix 5
     * Changed most player.GetHumans() back to player.GetAll() to improve bots support